 Project Duration July – August 2018

-The project will apply a citizen science, participatory approach training community and actors along Ngerengere river and use them to sample macro-invertebrates as Bioindicators to determine water quality status along the river.
+The project has applied a citizen science, participatory approach by training community and actors along Ngerengere river and use them to sample macro-invertebrates as Bioindicators to determine water quality status along the river.
 This is a robust, easy to apply, sensitive, fast, cost-effective and relatively easy to interpret method for monitoring water quality.
-Project will communicate the results to the stakeholders of water quality management through a workshop, discuss with stakeholders on possible long-term measures to safeguard the water health of Ngerengere river and the health of its dwellers.
+The project has communicated the results to the stakeholders of water quality management through a workshop, discuss with stakeholders on possible long-term measures to safeguard the water health of Ngerengere river and the health of its dwellers.

 See our previous work on bioassessment